Obsidian-TTRPG-Community/DnD-3.5-SRD-Markdown/Basic Rules and Legal/wilderness-weather-and-environment.md

 wall requires the Craft Wondrous Item feat and the expenditure of 1,500 gp for each 10 foot-by-10-foot wall section.

+### Walls with Arrow Slits
-**Walls with Arrow Slits:** Walls with arrow slits can be made of any durable material but are most commonly masonry, hewn stone, or wood.
+Walls with arrow slits can be made of any durable material but are most commonly masonry, hewn stone, or wood.
 Such a wall allows defenders to fire arrows or crossbow bolts at intruders from behind the safety of the wall.
 Archers behind arrow slits